wyattda/MSI-Hackathon/README.md

 - Sample data are provided for 3 agencies in `JSON` format.
 Each JSON file contains around `2000` or less `incidents/crimes` with public details.
 - Please use these data for your solution.

+# Example Application

+See [the CR-SAMPLE folder](CR-SAMPLE/README.md) for a simple example of using the API in a browser/webapp context.